WELCOME BACK TO LIVE MUSIC!

 TRIBUTE TO JEFF LYNNE'S ELO

 This show is an affectionate tribute to the Brummie maestro Jeff Lynne.
-Visually, I can make myself look like Jeff does (c)2020.
-Musically, I have some of the most authentic backing tracks in the world, and reviews have commented how close to the classic ELO sound I get.
-As far as the dance routines are concerned - I'm spot on! * The current version of the show features the same set list as the one used on his 2019 North American tour, although in a slightly different order in order to fit in a couple of extra songs, including tracks from his latest album, "From out of nowhere".
+Visually, I make myself look like Jeff does (c)2021.
+Musically, I have some of the most authentic backing tracks in the world, and many reviews have commented about how close to the classic ELO sound I get.
+As far as the dance routines are concerned - I'm spot on! * The current version of the show features the same set list as the one used on his 2019 North American tour, although in a slightly different order in order to fit in a couple of extra songs, including tracks from his most recent album, "From out of nowhere".
 Jeff Lynne's ELO are hoping to continue with the 2020 World Tour later this year.

 (*Jeff Lynne doesn't dance)